 Additional Resource: The COVID-19 Viral Testing Tool is an interactive web tool designed to help both healthcare providers and individuals understand COVID-19 testing options.

 COVID-19 tests are often administered at clinics, pharmacies, health centers, and other community testing sites.
-To find testing options near you, search on the U.S. Health and Human Services testing site web page or visit your local health department’s website.
+To find testing options near you, including free testing options, search on the U.S. Health and Human Services testing site web page or visit your local health department’s website.

 If you don’t have health insurance, you may be able to access free at-home tests from local community sites.
-You can also request free tests for home delivery through the new federal program.
+As of September 2, 2022, the U.S. government program to receive free tests via home delivery has ended.